 Residency for tax purposes

-Becoming a permanent resident is not the same Residency for tax purposes – the latter depends on how long you spend in Spain each year.
+Becoming a permanent resident is not the same as residency for tax purposes.
+The latter depends on how long you spend in Spain each year.
 Spending more than 183 days per annum in Spain will make you a Spanish resident for tax purposes and you will have to pay Spanish Income Tax on any worldwide income.

 We can put you in touch with a trusted independent financial advisor in Spain who has plenty of experience helping UK buyers moving to Spain.

 There are several tax advantages of becoming a permanent resident in Spain, relating to Capital Gains Tax, Inheritance Tax, Wealth Tax and Non-Resident Property Owner’s Tax.